2026 ASEAN Club Championship final

-The 2026 ASEAN Club Championship final will be the final match of the 2025–26 ASEAN Club Championship, the 4th season of Southeast Asia's premier club football tournament organised by ASEAN Football Federation (AFF).
-It will be played on 20 May 2026 for the first leg and 27 May 2026 for the second leg.
+The 2026 ASEAN Club Championship final was the final match of the 2025–26 ASEAN Club Championship, the 4th season of Southeast Asia's premier club football tournament organised by ASEAN Football Federation (AFF).
+It was played on 20 May 2026 for the first leg and 27 May 2026 for the second leg, between Thai club Buriram United, the defending champions, and Malaysian club Selangor.
+This was the first final to include the reigning champions on this competition.

-The winners will automatically qualify to the group stage of the 2026–27 ASEAN Club Championship.
+Buriram United won the match 3–1 on aggregate for their second title.
+By winning the title, Buriram United became the first team to successfully defend the ASEAN Club Championship.